Canonical Variates in Wasserstein Metric Space: Introduction

 \section{Introduction}

-In numerous biomedical contexts, a prevalent challenge is the classification of subjects, each represented as what is termed a 'data cloud'.
-A prime example is cellular-based immunoprofiling, a technique extensively employed to monitor immune responses in individuals in response to various stimuli, including disease, therapeutic interventions, and vaccinations.
-Widely adopted single-cell technologies, such as flow cytometry, mass cytometry (CyTOF), and single-cell RNA sequencing (scRNA-seq), facilitate the measurement of cellular constituents from a sample (often blood) of an individual~\citep{https://doi.org/10.1038/msb.2013.15, Lin2015,Lingblom2018, Aleman2021, 10.3389/fimmu.2022.822885, doi:10.1080/21645515.2023.2234792, MarcosRubioe007023}.
-The resultant single-cell data are organized into a matrix format, with each row depicting a measured cell and each column representing specific cell markers (such as proteins or genes) for a sample.
-This matrix is important in predicting outcomes or disease status in individual subjects.
-However, this matrix form, in contrast to traditional vector or tabular data, embodies a unique characteristic: each instance is a matrix, with each row constituting a distinct point (cell) within the single-cell data cloud.
-A crucial aspect to recognize here is the distinction between a standard matrix and a 'data-cloud matrix'.
-In the latter, the sequential order of rows is non-informative.
-Consequently, random shuffling of rows does not affect the intrinsic characteristics of the data cloud in any way.
+In numerous biomedical contexts, a common challenge is the classification of subjects, each represented not by a single feature vector but by a sample of measurements forming an empirical distribution, referred to here as a {\it data cloud}.
+A prime example is cellular-based immunoprofiling, where each subject is represented by measurements of many individual cells collected under different conditions such as disease, therapeutic intervention, or vaccination.
+This includes applications such as cancer immunotherapy, infectious disease monitoring, and HIV vaccine research, where distinguishing protective from non-protective immune signatures is of particular interest.
+Widely used single-cell technologies, including flow cytometry, mass cytometry (CyTOF), and single-cell RNA sequencing (scRNA-seq), enable the measurement of cellular constituents from an individual’s sample (often blood)~\citep{https://doi.org/10.1038/msb.2013.15, Lin2015,Lingblom2018, Aleman2021, 10.3389/fimmu.2022.822885, doi:10.1080/21645515.2023.2234792, MarcosRubioe007023, Aid2023, cytogpnet, espred}.
+The resulting single-cell data are typically organized as a matrix, where each row corresponds to a cell and each column to a measured marker (such as a protein or gene).
+This matrix serves as the fundamental representation of an individual’s profile and is used to predict clinical outcomes or disease status.
+Unlike traditional vector or tabular data, however, each instance here is itself a matrix—each row a distinct point (cell) in a high-dimensional data cloud.
+It is therefore important to distinguish a standard matrix from a {\it data-cloud matrix}: in the latter, the order of rows carries no information.
+Randomly permuting the rows does not alter the underlying characteristics of the instance.

-In this paper, we conceptualize a data cloud as a specific form of a distribution, wherein the data points are considered as support points of a uniform distribution.
-If these points are assigned unequal weights, the set can still be regarded as a distribution albeit non-uniform.
-For continuous distributions, we focus on the highly representative {\it Gaussian Mixture Model} (GMM).
-While classification or clustering methods tailored for distributional data are often employed in the analysis of data clouds, these techniques also have broader applications, such as in model integration.
+In this paper, a data cloud can be taken directly as a distribution, in which the observed data points are regarded as \textit{support points} of a uniform distribution.
+By allowing unequal weights on these support points, the same framework naturally extends to non-uniform distributions.
+We further model continuous distributions by the Gaussian Mixture Model (GMM), a widely used and highly representative family of distributions.